Jeremy Hill: 2014 season

-The Cincinnati Bengals drafted Hill in the second round, with the 55th overall pick, of the 2014 NFL Draft.
-He was the second running back to be selected in the 2014 NFL Draft.
+The Cincinnati Bengals drafted Hill in the second round, with the 55th overall pick, of the 2014 NFL draft.
+He was the second running back to be selected in the 2014 NFL draft.
 The only one drafted ahead of Hill was Bishop Sankey, who went one pick earlier to the Tennessee Titans.
 In addition, he was the third of nine LSU Tigers to be selected that year.
 On May 25, 2014, Hill signed his rookie contract, a four-year, $3.71 million contract with $1.64 million guaranteed.

-Hill entered the regular season as the Cincinnati Bengals' backup running back behind second year player Giovani Bernard.
+Hill entered the regular season as the Bengals' backup running back behind second year player Giovani Bernard.

-Hill made his professional regular season debut in the Cincinnati Bengals' season opener against the Baltimore Ravens on September 7, finishing with four carries for 19 rushing yards.
+Hill made his professional regular season debut in the Bengals' season opener against the Baltimore Ravens on September 7, finishing with four carries for 19 rushing yards.
 The following week, he rushed for 74 yards on 15 rushing attempts and scored his first career touchdown on a one-yard run in the third quarter of the Bengals' 24–10 victory over the Atlanta Falcons.
 In addition, he made his first career reception during the game, finishing with two catches for 22 receiving yards.
 On October 5, Hill caught three passes for a season-high 68 yards during a 17–43 loss to the New England Patriots.
 On November 2, he earned his first career start during a victory over the Jacksonville Jaguars and finished with a total of a season-high 154 yards and two touchdowns.
 In Week 11, Hill had a season-high 27 carries for 152 rushing yards in a 27–10 victory over the New Orleans Saints.
 On December 14, he ran for 148 yards and two rushing touchdowns in the 30–0 victory over the Cleveland Browns to earn AFC Offensive Player of the Week honors.
 On December 22, Hill ran for 147 rushing yards on 22 carries and a touchdown, including a career-long 85-yard touchdown run in the first quarter victory over the Denver Broncos.
 The following week, he had 23 carries for 100 rushing yards in a 17–27 loss to the Pittsburgh Steelers.
 This marked Hill's fifth 100-yard performance and third straight.